 5 Aim Optics 6X40 Fixed Power Full-Size Scope/Mil-Dot

 Aim Optics is one of the best importers of low-cost high-quality optics, right now.
-This is one of their simpler designed fixed 6X power scopes, will 40mm objective bell that combines the capabilities of a full-size scope and mil dot reticle with the simplicity of having fixed magnification.
+This is one of their simpler designed fixed 6X power scopes, with a 40mm objective lens that combines the capabilities of a full-size scope and mil dot reticle with the simplicity of having fixed magnification.

-Most of the fixed magnification scopes on the market are micro or mini sized to save on weight in bulk.
+Most of the fixed magnification scopes on the market are micro or mini sized to save on weight and bulk.
 This also limits your field-of-view and light gathering capabilities.
-Aim Optics went around this by making a full-size scope with fixed magnification and full-size objective bell to keep performance high but wait and cost low.
+Aim Optics went around this by making a full-size scope with fixed magnification and full-size objective lens to keep performance high but weight and cost low.

 Critical Vs. Non-Critical Eye Relief

-When you see scopes on the market, you’ll notice are two groups critical and noncritical eye relief scopes.
+When you see scopes on the market, you’ll notice there are two types when it comes to eye relief; critical and noncritical eye relief scopes.
 Eye relief is a term used to define the distance between your pupil and the eyepiece of the scope when you are looking through it.
 Generally, on hard recoiling rifles, you want to have a long eye relief to prevent scope bite and a trip to the hospital for stitches!

-For most scopes they are noncritical, meeting people can be within a range of distances from the eyepiece and still be in focus, this set up is preferable for hunters and anyone will be shooting at odd shooting angles.
+For most scopes they are noncritical, meaning people can be within a range of distances from the eyepiece and still be in focus, this setup is preferable for hunters and anyone who will be shooting at odd shooting angles.
 This is because in the field you can never be sure exactly how the shot will take place, and you want to leave yourself some wiggle room on how you set up on the rifle.

 For bench rest shooters, you want a scope with a critical eye relief, meeting a precise measurement from your pupil to the eyepiece, this is because these scopes tend to have the largest field-of-view and best optical quality because the engineers can design the scope around a very specific distance.
 That increase in performance can mean the difference between losing a match and winning.